 Valentino Motor Company (VMC) has been the official importer of Royal Enfield motorcycles in Italy.
 Both brands have completed five successful years of business.
-To celebrate the joyous occasion, they have come together and introduced limited-edition models of the Royal Enfield 650 Twins in the country.
+To celebrate the joyous occasion, they have come together and introduced the Royal Enfield Interceptor 650 limited-edition models in the country.

 The limited-edition models of the Interceptor 650 and Continental GT 650 have been given a blacked-out treatment for a sportier appearance.
 So several chrome parts such as the dual-exhausts, engine casing, front brake and clutch levers, and headlight dome have been painted black.
 Apart from that, these models also come equipped with official Royal Enfield accessories that include the tall fly screen, touring rearview mirrors, engine crash guard, fork gaiters, and bash plate.